What to Expect After a Bed Bug Treatment

 • Ensure all bugs and eggs are destroyed

-In this guide, we explain everything Toronto homeowners should expect after a bed bug treatment, plus a post-treatment checklist.
+In this guide, we explain everything Toronto homeowners should expect after a bed bug treatment, plus a post treatment checklist.
+After Bed bug treatment (Cimex lectularius), it’s normal to see a few bugs for up to 2 weeks.
+Complete elimination usually takes 3 to 6 weeks depending on treatment type.

 Let’s quickly recap the two main extermination methods: